leftees/YahooStockQuotes/README.md

 [![Build Status](https://travis-ci.org/aensley/YahooStockQuotes.svg)](https://travis-ci.org/aensley/YahooStockQuotes) [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/aensley/YahooStockQuotes/blob/master/LICENSE)

+## What it does

+This library makes it simple to access any number of stock prices (and their changes) in your code.
+It limits itself to one update per day to save your server's (and Yahoo's) resources.
+It consists of one code file and one cache file.
+No database necessary.

+Merely set the [`$stockSymbols`](https://github.com/aensley/YahooStockQuotes/blob/master/stockQuotes.php#L17) array to your list of desired stocks' symbols, include the file, and use the [three public functions](#example-usage) where you need them.

+Simple.

 ## Requirements

 There must be a `stockQuotes.json` file in the same directory as the `stockQuotes.php` file.